cmadland/web-hub/pages/06.presentations/08.assessment-online-highered/presentation.md

 High-stakes decisions (all grading decisions, really) should have a minimum reliability (co-efficient alpha, formerly known as Cronbach's alpha) of .08.

+[notes]

+Recall from this morning's keynote that most teacher-created assessments fall around 0.4...

+[/notes]

 ---

 ### Assessment as Measurement